 Milk samples were thawed at 4°C for 16 hours and total DNA was extracted from 20 ml in phenol/chloroform according to Ponzoni et al. (2009)[20].
 As a minor modification of the original method, the first incubation step was conducted at 65°C for 6 hours under constant agitation.

-Plant DNA was extracted from technical controls using the DNeasy Plant mini Kit (Qiagen, Hilden, Germany) according to the manufacturer's protocol.
+Plant DNA was extracted from technical controls (decider come chiamarli) using the DNeasy Plant mini Kit (Qiagen, Hilden, Germany) according to the manufacturer's protocol.

 Purity and quantity were determined with Nanodrop Spectrophotometer 2000 (Thermofisher Scientific, Wilmington, DE, USA).